WBK-Robotics/industrial-assembly-taskboard/source/robotic_instructions_elastic_deformation.rst

 They provide a removable shoulder that prevents lateral movement of parts, such as bearings or gears, along a shaft.

 In this task, a circlip must be expanded and placed into a retaining ring groove on a shaft of the assembly component.
-The circlip is a flexible ring that must be elastically deformed (expanded) to fit over the shaft, then released so it contracts into the groove.
+The circlip is a flexible ring that must be elastically deformed (expanded) to fit over the shaft, and then released so it contracts into the groove.
 This task highlights the challenge of manipulating small, flexible parts that require precise deformation and alignment.

 The main difficulty is expanding the circlip enough to clear the shaft without overstretching or dropping it, and then aligning it accurately with the groove before releasing.